afgallo/hapi-sqs/README.md

 `message` (required) - The message to send.

-`options` (optional) - An object containing additional options for the SendMessageCommand.
+`options` (optional) - An object containing additional options for the `SendMessageCommand`.

-Returns a Promise that resolves with the SendMessageCommand response.
+Returns a Promise that resolves with the `SendMessageCommand` response.

 `receive(queueUrl, options)`